nandofw/Linux-Alt1-Toolkit/README.md

-# [Beta] Runescape Alt1 Toolkit unoficial linux version
+# Developement of Runescape Alt1 Toolkit for Linux operating system and possible Mac system, compatible with the windows version

-in developement.